Aarav-Malde/Kalman-Filtered-Trend-Trader-A-Deep-Reinforcement-Learning-Agent-for-Portfolio-Optimization/Week-2/README.md

 # Week 1 – Kalman Filtering for Trading

 ## Goal
+The goal of this learning module is to build a solid theoretical and practical foundation in Kalman Filters, with an emphasis on their application to financial time series and trading strategies.
+Learners will understand how Kalman Filters model noisy observations and estimate latent variables such as fair value, trend, volatility, and dynamic relationships.
+The module aims to bridge intuition, mathematics, and implementation by enabling participants to confidently apply Kalman Filters in Python.
+By the end of the module, learners will be able to interpret model outputs, evaluate assumptions, and assess the suitability of Kalman Filter–based methods in real trading environments.

+## What You Will Learn
+By the end of the week, you will understand the mathematical foundations of Kalman filtering, including state-space models, prediction–update equations, and covariance dynamics.
+You will learn how to implement one-dimensional and multi-dimensional Kalman Filters in Python and apply them to estimate trends, volatility, and dynamic relationships in financial data.
+You will also gain hands-on experience using Kalman Filters for trading applications such as mean-reversion, trend estimation, and dynamic regression, along with an understanding of their limitations and practical considerations.

 ---

-## Getting Started

-### Step 1 - Go Through the Learning Material

 ## Recommended Resources

+- The booklet for week 2.
+The pdf has been uploaded within the Week 2 folder itself.

+- ADF_Test_Examples.ipynb: This file contains examples of the Augmented Dickey-Fuller (ADF) test, a statistical test for stationarity.
+Refer to this for understanding how stationarity is crucial for trading.

-https://kalmanfilter.net: Intuitive tutorial explaining Kalman Filter via numerical examples and real-world scenarios like radar tracking.​
+- https://kalmanfilter.net: Intuitive tutorial explaining Kalman Filter via numerical examples and real-world scenarios like radar tracking.​

-https://blog.quantinsti.com/kalman-filter/ :Python tutorial on Kalman Filter for trading, covering pairs trading, volatility estimation, and code examples with stock data.​
+- https://blog.quantinsti.com/kalman-filter/ :Python tutorial on Kalman Filter for trading, covering pairs trading, volatility estimation, and code examples with stock data.​

-https://www.cs.cmu.edu/~motionplanning/papers/sbp_papers/kalman/kleeman_understanding_kalman.pdf :Academic paper detailing Kalman Filter fundamentals, equations, covariance matrices, and implementations like falling body example.​
+- https://www.cs.cmu.edu/~motionplanning/papers/sbp_papers/kalman/kleeman_understanding_kalman.pdf :Academic paper detailing Kalman Filter fundamentals, equations, covariance matrices, and implementations like falling body example.​

-https://medium.com/@serdarilarslan/implementing-a-kalman-filter-based-trading-strategy-8dec764d738e :Practical guide to building a Kalman Filter-driven trading strategy, focusing on dynamic hedge ratios for pairs trading.
+- https://medium.com/@serdarilarslan/implementing-a-kalman-filter-based-trading-strategy-8dec764d738e :Practical guide to building a Kalman Filter-driven trading strategy, focusing on dynamic hedge ratios for pairs trading.

 For a deeper understanding of **Kalman filtering in trading**, we recommend the following resources:
 • **Books on Kalman Filtering**: